HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 This is where we should mention new repositories for best practices:
 - The W3C (World Wide Web Consortium) Sustainable Web Community Group published the <a hreflang="en" href="https://w3c.github.io/sustyweb/">Web Sustainability Guidelines (WSG) 1.0</a>.
 These offer a higher perspective on web sustainability and should help teams adopt sustainability on a larger scale (more on this later in this chapter).
-- France institutions also released the <a hreflang="en" href="https://en.arcep.fr/news/press-releases/view/n/environment-rgesn-170524.html">General policy framework for the ecodesign of digital services</a>.
+- France institutions also released the <a hreflang="fr" href="https://en.arcep.fr/news/press-releases/view/n/environment-rgesn-170524.html">General policy framework for the ecodesign of digital services</a>.
 The purpose here is to offer a framework for sustainable digital services and to aim for a wider adoption of these best practices.
 - <a hreflang="en" href="https://www.iso.org/standard/86105.html">An ISO standard for Digital Services Ecodesign</a> is also on the way.

 More and more <a hreflang="en" href="https://w3c.github.io/sustyweb/intro.html#books">books</a> are also being published, such as <a hreflang="en" href="https://www.oreilly.com/library/view/building-green-software/9781098150617/">Building Green Software</a> by Anne Currie.

 In addition to this, tools for estimating the environmental impacts of the web are still evolving and new ones keep appearing.
 Some existing tools (such as Screaming Frog SEO and Webpagetest) are adding features to estimate environmental impacts.
 As such, the <a hreflang="en" href="https://sustainablewebdesign.org/estimating-digital-emissions/">Sustainable Web Design Model</a> is often used.
 However, accurately estimating impacts is still an important topic and no consensus has been reached yet.
 As is often the case with environmental considerations, the topic remains complex.

-To give more context to all these breakthroughs, more general studies about the environmental impacts of digital should be conducted worldwide, <a hreflang="en" href="https://en.arcep.fr/news/press-releases/view/n/the-environement-210324.html">as is already the case in France</a>.
+To give more context to all these breakthroughs, more general studies about the environmental impacts of digital should be conducted worldwide, <a hreflang="fr" href="https://en.arcep.fr/news/press-releases/view/n/the-environement-210324.html">as is already the case in France</a>.
 Such a large perspective would help estimate the benefits of all the ongoing efforts but also give insights on where more focus is needed.

 ### Limitations and hypothesis

 There are many ways to assess environmental impacts, but there are a few things to keep in mind:
 - Most free tools only rely on transferred data, the number of HTTP requests, and DOM size.
 This is insufficient to capture the overconsumption related to animations, heavy calculations (especially using JS) but also benefits from dark mode.
 To achieve this, other metrics are needed, such as CPU/GPU, Energy, and RAM/memory usage should be measured.
 - Tools usually stick to page loading and sometimes scrolling.
 This is not always relevant to real usage and often misses some obvious things, such as accepting cookies, client-side cache, playing videos, etc. Real user journeys should be measured, based on analytics and user feedback.
 - GHG is often used as a proxy for environmental impacts, but this is not enough.
-To avoid impact transfers and greenwashing, other indicators should be used, as <a hreflang="en" href="https://librairie.ademe.fr/ged/7595/R__f__rentiel_rcp_services_num__riques.pdf">stated by the ADEME</a> (PDF, French, 980 kB).
+To avoid impact transfers and greenwashing, other indicators should be used, as <a hreflang="fr" href="https://librairie.ademe.fr/ged/7595/R__f__rentiel_rcp_services_num__riques.pdf">stated by the ADEME</a> (PDF, French, 980 kB).

 These notions are detailed in this <a hreflang="en" href="https://greenspector.com/en/reduce-the-weight-of-a-web-page-which-elements-have-the-greatest-impact/">article about the environmental impacts of web elements</a>